-- You can find what Oracle edition/version is installed
+- To find out what exact Oracle edition/version is actually

-- To find how much memory is available to your Oracle database, see How Oracle's memory is configured and used.
+- To find out how much memory is actually available to your Oracle database, it is important to first understand How Oracle's memory is configured and used.

-- To find how much processing CPU/Cores is available to the Oracle
+- To find out how much processing CPU/Cores is actually available to the Oracle database,

 If you reuse an existing database on Microsoft SQL Server